tronicslab/100-days-of-code/r1-log.md

 ## Log

+### R1D15
+More work on project 3.
+Switched from Codepen.io to using Sublime Text 3 and WAMP for building these projects so I can then push them to Github for storage.
+I really like Sublime.
+I just wish live updates were a thing while coding.

 ### R1D14
 Finished my second project - Survey Form - and made a start on my next project - Product Landing Page.
-Two fill weeks in now.
+Two full weeks in now.
 Enjoying this every day coding habit.

 ### R1D13
 Just about finished my Survey form - got bored with the content so livened it up a bit with some sillyness.